cristian-rincon/get-started-with-k8s/README.md

 - Pod: A container that runs on a node.
 - Node: A machine that hosts pods.
 - Deployment: A group of pods that are created and maintained together.

+### Networking

+- Cluster IP: A unique IP address assigned to a cluster.
+- Nodeport: A port that is exposed on a node.
+- Load balancer: A service that is exposed to the internet.